Logo-stateuniv

 See the entire top 2,000 colleges and universities list

-Founded in 1933, Clark College is a two-year community college located in Vancouver, Washington.
-It is a member of the Washington State Board for Community and Technical Colleges and is accredited by the Northwest Commission on Colleges and Universities.
-The college offers transfer courses and university partnerships to help students attain associate’s and bachelor’s degree programs.
+The college offers transfer courses and university partnerships to help students attain associate’s and bachelor’s degrees.
 The college also has numerous vocational and certificate programs.
 Some of the college’s popular programs include Nursing, Business Administration, Medical Radiography, Dental Hygiene, and vocational programs such as Welding or Auto Maintenance.
-Weekend classes, Evening classes, Online learning, English language courses, continuing education programs, and mature learning programs for students who are over 50 years of age, are also available at Clark College.
+Weekend classes, evening classes, Online learning, English language courses, continuing education programs, and mature learning programs for students who are over 50 years of age, are also available.

 Most Popular Fields of Study